11 min read

 1. Mission and Purpose

 Nonprofit Boards: The primary focus of a nonprofit board is to advance the organization’s mission, which typically involves serving the public good or addressing a specific community need.
-Board members are responsible for ensuring that the organization adheres to its mission while effectively using resources to maximize social impact.
+The board of directors is responsible for ensuring that the organization adheres to its mission while effectively using resources to maximize social impact.

 For-Profit Boards: For-profit boards concentrate on maximizing shareholder value and driving the company’s profitability.
 Their primary goal is to enhance financial performance and ensure long-term business sustainability.